 “I remain detached and distant, but it is under my eyes and my orders that the work of art must create itself...
 Then, when the creation starts, I stand there, present at the ceremony, immaculate, calm, relaxed... ready to welcome the work of art that is coming into existence in the tangible world.” - Yves Klein

 To My Core

-Jordan wants to have less and create work that occupies a larger amount of space that what someone would think is possible.
-His interest in Minimalism and the philosophies of Carl Andre, are to create something that can be powerful in simplicity.
-His intent is to create artwork that suggests a viewer’s awareness of their own senses; in some regard, a form of escapism, but also for the viewer to be consciously aware of their surroundings.
+Jordan wants to see the unseen, and with his interest in Metaphysics, he understands the first principles of being, substance, time and space.
+His philosophies and methods are to create something that can be powerful in simplicity.
+He creates artwork that suggests a viewer’s awareness of their own senses; in some regard, a form of escapism, but also for the viewer to be consciously aware of their surroundings.

 Traditionally, I Am…

 Jordan Baraniecki was born and resides in Saskatoon, Canada.
 Having the opportunity to study at three different universities in Canada for his degree (University of Saskatchewan, ACAD, NSCAD U), he graduated from the Nova Scotia College of Art and Design in 2016 with a major in Fine Art.

 His work has been shown in Toronto at the Propeller Gallery and Gallery 1313.
 In the United States, he has shown at the Shot Tower Gallery in Columbus, OH, and the Center for Fine Art Photography in Fort Collins, CO.
 Jordan was invited to an artist residency in Lodz, Poland in 2018 where he embarked on a 45-day residency to find out if his Polish heritage was apparent in his life as a Canadian Citizen.

 He is a member of the Invisible Artists Collective International.